GabrielDurdiak/GabrielDurdiak.github.io/_posts/2024-3-8-vmwarevuln.md

 I found these two vulnerabilities in the Cortado ThinPrint virtual printing component, specifically in the fonts.

+## Architecture and how the virtual printing component works
-first a brief explanation of the architecture of the virtual printing component
+First a brief explanation of the architecture of the virtual printing component
 ![config](/images/vmtuto1.png)